 You know why you need a CTA button, who it’s for, and where to put it.
 Now, how do you design it?
 Just as your copy across all marketing materials needs to mirror brand messaging, CTA design and style choices need to mimic the design of your brand.

 Like mentioned above, it’s important to include copy that features action words.
 Action words explain exactly what your audience needs to do and what they’re getting.
 It’s also important to consider the font, size, and style of text (bold, italics, etc.) for your button.

 Generally, the font needs to be clearly legible and match the font on other web pages, especially the page that the CTA is on.
 The font size needs to be larger and be surrounded by enough white space to stand out.

 Color theory in the marketing industry plays an important role.
 Your CTA should fall between what makes an impact and what mirrors your brand.
 For example, contrast colors were found to be more actionable, especially orange and green, and get more conversions.
-SAP found that orange CTAs boosted their conversion rate by 32.5 percent in 2017.
+SAP found that orange CTAs boosted their conversion rate by 32.5 percent.

 Shape and Size